Toward a Safe Internet of Agents: Interconnected Ecosystems: Building Interoperable Multi-Agent Systems

 \subsubsection{The Metadata Layer: From Self-Declaration to Verifiable Claims}

-The first requirement for discovery is a standard format for agents to describe their identity, capabilities, and endpoints.
-In early implementations like Google's A2A, this took the form of static \textbf{Agent Cards}—simple JSON files hosted at a well-known URL.
-While effective for closed marketplaces, this ``Self-Declaration'' model lacks inherent trust; in an open network, malicious agents can easily falsify capabilities or spoof the identities of reputable services.
+Discovery requires standardized formats for agents to describe identity, capabilities, and endpoints.
+Early implementations like Google's A2A used static Agent Cards—simple JSON files at well-known URLs.
+While suitable for closed marketplaces, this ``Self-Declaration'' model lacks inherent trust; malicious agents can falsify capabilities or spoof reputable service identities in open networks.